-One of these papers must be based on a new field experience (e.g., visit to the court, an AA meeting, Children's Services).
+One of these papers must be based on a new field experience (e.g., visit to the court, an AA meeting, Children's Services, attending a novel faith-based ceremony).
 This paper should include 1) a brief description of the setting and/or case, 2) patterns of interaction that you identified during your observation, 3) how you think the social location (e.g., race, class, social position, gender, nation of origin) of those involved shaped the interaction, and 4) a description of your own reactions and biases.